-Even though you’re not in an office, adopt the same mind-set by giving yourself designated work hours, like 9 a.m. to 6 p.m. with a lunch break.
+Even though you’re not in the office, adopt the same mindset by giving yourself designated work hours, like 9 a.m. to 6 p.m. with a lunch break.
 Of course, you can allow yourself a little wiggle room, but try to stick to the schedule so you can reach your goals for the day.

 Set a routine.

-It’s tempting to be the “anti-office” version of yourself while working from home: wearing your pyjamas all day, staying in bed and otherwise blurring the lines between a weekday and the weekend.
+It’s tempting to be the “anti-office” version of yourself while working from home: wearing your pajamas all day, staying in bed, and otherwise blurring the lines between a weekday and the weekend.
 But to be successful at working remotely, you need to take it seriously.

 Adopt some healthy workday habits.
-Set your alarm in the morning so you’re getting started at a consistent time every day, a successful business can’t be built up if you’re living the student lifestyle!
-Brush your teeth, comb your hair and get out of your pyjamas.
-You don’t have to dress up, but changing your clothes really does change your mind-set.
+Set your alarm in the morning so you’re getting started at a consistent time every day.
+Brush your teeth, comb your hair, and get out of your pajamas.
+You don’t have to dress up, but changing your clothes really does change your mindset.
 Respect your home workday, and you’ll feel better about yourself and get more accomplished.